alshell7/mitm-perk-quiz/README.md

 -   You can see the *FiddlerScript Rules file* opened in Fiddler Script Editor.

--   Place this below namespace imports on top of this script.
+-   Place this below namespace imports on top of this Rules file
     ```
     import System.Diagnostics;
     import System.IO;